sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

 ## Sourcegraph app telemetry

-We collect extremely limited telemetry from the Sourcegraph app:
+We collect extremely limited telemetry from the Sourcegraph app to infer value to our users and send update notifications:

 - Randomly generated site identifier
 - Deployment type (the Sourcegraph app)